tk-rusch/tk-rusch.github.io/_news/announcement_13.md

 ---

 **Oral Paper at ICLR 2025**:
-<a href="https://openreview.net/pdf?id=GRMfXcAAFh">Oscillatory State-Space Model</a> got accepted as an Oral paper at ICLR 2025.
+Our paper on <a href="https://openreview.net/pdf?id=GRMfXcAAFh">Oscillatory State-Space Model</a> got accepted as an Oral at ICLR 2025.
 See you in Singapore.